Kyrgyz Republic

 Russia

-Anton Karmonov is artist and a multi-practitioner, living and working in Novosibirsk, Russia.
+Anton Karmanov is artist and a multi-practitioner, living and working in Novosibirsk, Russia.

 He has an education in political science and philosophy and practices music and theatre.
 Karmonov studied in The Rodchenko Art School in Moscow and in the Chto Delat School for Engaged Art in St. Petersburg.
 He is the co-founder and member of the cooperative На дне [Na dne, the Lower Depths] in Novosibirsk and an adviser to the city council of Novosibirsk (Urban planning).
 Karmonov is a member of Unmapping Eurasia.